permaweb/ao-cookbook/src/tutorials/getting-started/preparations.md

 Welcome to your new home in the ao computer!
 The prompt you are now looking at is your own personal server in this decentralized machine.

-Now, let's journey further down the rabbit hole by exploring the second core concept type of ao: [messaging.](messaging)
+Now, let's journey further down the rabbit hole by exploring one of the two core concept type of ao: [messaging.](messaging)